geosolutions-it/MapStore2/docs/user-guide/managing-users.md

 In this section the Amin is allowed to:

-* Set the Username
+* Set the *Username*

-* Set the Password
+* Set the *Password*

-* Select the User role (User or Admin)
+* Select the *User role* (Normal user or Admin)

-* Choose if an User is *Enabled* or not.
-Enabled users will have a green status icon under their profile otherwise will have a red status and will not be able to log in.
+* Choose if an user is *Enabled* or not.
+Enabled users will have a green status icon under their profile, otherwise disabled users will have a red status and will not be able to log in.

 <img src="../img/managing-users/user-status.jpg" class="ms-docimage"/>

 !!! warning
-    Username and Password are the only mandatory fields.
+    *Username* and *Password* are the only mandatory fields.
 The password must contain at least 6 characters.

 ## Other information